IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: Experiment

 The second case in \cref{fig:case_gpt5mini} shows key failures in GPT-5-mini’s global path planning and active exploration.
 Although the agent correctly identifies that the target is to its east, it fails to recognize that a shelf blocks the direct path and therefore does not replan a new route.
 It also overlooks the repeated action–state pattern, getting stuck in a loop instead of exploring alternatives.
 These issues reveal the model’s limited ability to handle spatial constraints, escape local minima, and perform reliable global planning.

 The third case in \cref{fig:case_gpt5mini} illustrates the deficiency of VLLMs in capturing precise distance for safe behaviors.
 The agent’s reasoning process indicates a misperception—it believes the center path is clear, which leads to the incorrect \texttt{forward} action and subsequent collision with the shelf.
 This type of perceptual error directly explains why all VLLMs perform poorly in relation to our efficiency metric (AS).
+These case analyses lead to the following insight: